MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 :::

 Assignments are not graded, but you should do them as they are essential in improving your data science skills.
-We expect you to do the assignments by yourself and discuss them with the TAs in working sessions.
+We expect you to do the assignments by yourself and discuss them with the TAs in the work sessions.
 The questions in mid-term and final exams will have similar questions as those in the assignments.
 Doing the assignments will also help you greatly in preparing for the exams.